Talend/component-runtime/sample-parent/sample-connector/README.md

 # Sample Connector

 ## Description
-This module contains a sample connector developed as a QA tool.
+This module contains a sample (demonstration) connector developped as a QA tool.
 It is also a good code sample for tck beginners.

 ## Goal